MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 > [!NOTE]
 > The described above electronic document properties non-empty values will override the respective default values from the shared customer master data.
 >
-> Entering of the electronic document properties values must be performed before submitting electronic invoices to the regulatory authority.
+> Entering of the electronic document properties values must be performed before submitting electronic invoices to the authorities.